DariusCS/aptos-core/crates/aptos-faucet/ts-client/README.md

 ## Usage

-For Javascript or Typescript usage, check out the [`./examples`][examples] folder with ready-made `package.json` files to get you going quickly!
+For JavaScript or TypeScript usage, check out the [`./examples`][examples] folder with ready-made `package.json` files to get you going quickly!

 If you are using the types in a `commonjs` module, like in a Node app, you just have to enable `esModuleInterop` and `allowSyntheticDefaultImports` in your `tsconfig` for types compatibility: